Seniors vulnerable to credit card fraud

 He's never had a credit card in his life, being vehemently opposed to them.
 A home repair company worked their way into his home with false promises -- it would turn your stomach to hear all they said and did.
 He took them at their word, as is his nature, although he also checked out the company with the BBB.
 But the company was far from honest in everything that they said and did.

-When we requested the credit card application from GE Capital, they responded that they do not have it.
+When we requested the credit card application from the bank, they responded that they do not have it.
 After we filed for fraud, GE sent a letter stating they received a copy of the application from the repair company's owner.

-A banking attorney was finally able to stop GE Capital from hounding my elderly grandparent.
+A banking attorney was finally able to stop the bank from hounding my elderly grandparent.
 This legal case has been going on for two years now and is set for trial.
 My grandparents still need their house repaired.

-At one time, the repair company admitted their wrongdoing to our law firm and said they would erase the GE Capital debt and have a third party repair the home.
+At one time, the repair company admitted their wrongdoing to our law firm and said they would erase the credit card debt and have a third party repair the home.
 Two years later, however, they have backed out of their promise.

 My grandfather is elderly and frail.
 Both my grandparents went downhill after this, their golden years robbed from them.
 They can never regain the time they lost and trauma they were put through.
 Please if you have any advice you can share, our family would appreciate it greatly.
 We do not want anyone else's family to suffer and be defrauded in the horrible way my beloved grandparents have. -- Jamie